retentioneering/retentioneering-tools/docs/source/user_guides/funnel.rst

 values
 ~~~~~~

 :py:meth:`Funnel.values<retentioneering.tooling.funnel.funnel.Funnel.values>` property returns the values underlying recent ``Funnel.plot()`` call.
-The property is common for many retentioneering tools and allows you to avoid unnecessary calculations if the tool object has already been fitted.
+The property is common for many retentioneering tools.
+It allows you to avoid unnecessary calculations if the tool object has already been fitted.

 .. code-block:: python